cypher000000/ansible-aws/README.md

 8. Test if app reachable and then display application URL
 9. You can check the app by ip_prod:80/demo/Hello but only from ip where Ansible playbook was initiated.
 (You can add different cidr_ip inside ec2_security_group in playbooks/5_setup_ec2_instances.yml)
 10. Everything logged in file if you used "log" tag
+11. Dont forget to clean everything in AWS by hands, Ill write cleaning playbooks later

 ## Versions